Blue Angels announce first female demonstration pilot - NewsBreak

 Included in this list is the Blue Angel’s first female F/A-18E/F demonstration pilot.
 Commanding officer and flight leader of the Blue Angels, Captain Brian Kesselring said, “We had an overwhelming number of applicants from all over the globe this year.
 We look forward to training our fantastic new team members, passing on the torch, and watching the incredible things this team will accomplish in 2023.”

-Here is a list of all six officers:Kennesaw State University gives first award named after L.D.
-Clardy
+Here is a list of all six officers:One dead, one injured in Eufaula shooting

 - Lt.
 Cmdr.
 Thomas Zimmerman, of Baltimore, MD., is currently assigned to the “Red Rippers” of Strike Fighter Squadron (VFA) 11.
 He graduated from the United States Naval Academy in 2009.